 Perhaps even more effective for weight loss than exercise, your dietary choices have a powerful impact.
 Some studies show that diet alone, or a combination of diet and exercise, has a greater effect on body composition than exercise alone.[1, 2] Keeping active is essential for good health.
 However, if you had to choose between diet and exercise to jump-start weight loss, diet would come out the winner.

 When it comes to diet, the quality of food — more than the quantity — is an overlooked part of weight loss.
 A 2018 study found that people who ate vegetables and whole foods heartily throughout one year lost weight without restricting calories.
-With research connecting ultra-processed foods with the obesity epidemic, we have plenty of reasons to opt instead for whole, nutrient-rich foods in any dietary weight loss plan.
+There are plenty of reasons to opt for whole, nutrient-rich foods in any dietary weight loss plan.

 Fruits for Weight Loss